a7-loq/WebApp_1_PROJECT/README.md

 *Coffee Tools
 *coffee roasters
 *drip coffee
-We are always interested in giving an idea to the customer through the excellence that we offer him
+We are always interested in giving an idea to the customer through the excellence that we offer him.

 *A score of 30 out of 30 was obtained in the evaluation of the project by the course professor